Tuition + Aid

 How to Apply

-To determine the amount of financial aid you are eligible to receive, please submit your FAFSA (Stephens Code: 002512) at https://studentaid.ed.gov/sa/fafsa.
+To determine the amount of financial aid you are eligible to receive, please submit your FAFSA (Stephens Code: 002512) at FAFSA.gov.

-You may check federal loan eligibility at www.nslds.ed.gov.
-The National Student Loan Data System has information about your federal student loans.
-(Students seeking the Post-Baccalaureate Certificate are not eligible to use any federal funding; however, these students may seek private loans).
+You may check federal loan eligibility at studentaid.gov using your FAFSA ID and password.
+Please note students seeking the Post-Baaccalaureate Certificate are not eligible to use any federal funding; however, these students may seek private loans.

 Should I Apply for Financial Aid?